nterl0k/CEF-Syslog-Canary/README.md

 # CEF Syslog Canary
 A set of VBA scripts, AutoIT, and Powershell code for Blue Team usage.

 These artifacts are intended to be used as a way to signal on adversay access to your network.
 The basic thought was to have some documents and/or an executable that when run would call home to a SIEM(or other logging platform) via a CEF syslog burst.
 Each of the artifacts here have been crafted with that thought in mind.

+## Global Options

+Any of these objects require modication prior to usage in your environment.
+I've tried to keep the variable names consistent where possible.
+The most important variables to set will be "SyslogTgt" and "SyslogPrt", the artifacts will not communicate with your syslog server otherwise.
+The of the 6 additional variables, while not critical will allow you to enhance/tailor the CEF syslog header to your environment.

+These variable will either in the advanced document properties or inside the AutoIt code (prior to compiling):

+-	SyslogTgt: IP or FQDN/Hostname of your syslog/CEF receiver
+-	SyslogPrt: Port of your syslog/CEF receiver

+-	EventMsg: The Message field (recommend leaving alone)
+-	EventName: The Event Name (recommend leaving alone)
+-	EventID: The Event ID  (recommend leaving alone)
+-	DeviceVen: Recommend changing to your org/project name
+-	DeviceProd: Recommend change to something recognizable like “Canary Feed”
+-	Priority: Adjust as needed 1-10

+## Office Documents

   The office documents are provided in a vanilla state and will need to be slightly modified to fit your environment.
 Both documents have form/fields that "unhide" when when the canary marco runs to display either random username/passwords or a fake set of executive employee + salary ranges.

 Office document VBA has the following quality and manual/hand coded obfuscation techniques: